On the Deaths of Fat Men

 There were originally four candidates.
 The Brooklyn Delegation was divided into factions loyal to County Leader Howie Golden and his rival Tony Genovesi, with Golden backing Horwitz and Genovesi backing Herb Berman.
 The Bronx was mostly backing Mike DeMarco.
 Deals already reached by each side had promised the drop-outs the Chairmanship of the Committee on Finance.

 There was always a question whether Manhattan would stick together.
-I remember the moment Carolyn had told me that the Manhattan delegation had pledged to unite behind Horwitz.
+I then Chief of Staff to Councilwoman (as she was then) Carolyn Maloney and will always remember the moment Carolyn told me that the Manhattan delegation had pledged to unite behind Horwitz.
 Alliance-wise, it just did not add up.
 Dryfoos was close with the Queens claque gathered around consultant Marty McLaughlin, and by that extension, with Queens County Leader Donnie Manes.
 I Looked at Carolyn and asked, “Even Dryfoos?”

 As the weeks went by, after every meeting, Dryfoos would be planting doubts into Carolyn’s mind, encouraging her to make new demands.

-Just before the vote, the Manhattan delegation met at the offices of then Councilwoman Carolyn Maloney.
-As they sat at a table, County Leader Denny Farrell, myself , and a few other council aides watched as each member raised their hand, and each pledged to cast their vote for Sam Horwitz.
+Just before the vote, the Manhattan delegation met at Maloney's City Hall office.
+As they sat at a table, County Leader Denny Farrell, myself, and a few other council aides watched as each member raised their hand, and each pledged to cast their vote for Sam Horwitz.
 As they gathered to leave for the walk across the street, I shouted “Take No Prisoners.”
 Ruth Messinger, for nearly the first time in her life, cracked a smile and repeated the joke.